María Inés

-In her first chance performance appears to represent an antagonistic role in the soap opera "Enamórate" but is in theater that successfully showcases works as "Peter Pan" and "The Vagina Monologues", however is consolidated by winning the recognition as "Best Newcomer" by starring in the musical "The coming deluge", where he received multiple ovations when projecting fluency, stage presence and also a high level of growth vocal.
-Complementing in this area makes dubbing into Spanish for television series such as "The Imagers" and "Grey's Anatomy" and dubbing his foray into film with "Tinker Bell: Secret of the Fairies".

-Her image has crossed borders, achieving further his career towards internationalization with the weekly program "Update" on channel Glitz *, as a presenter on E!
-Entertainment Television, and as well as starring in La florería de Sofía, children's series broadcast by Disney Junior for northern Latin America.
-In her ten-year career has become one of the most beautiful faces on television, recognized by the public and with a promising future in the art world.
-Note that this is one of the graduates of the reality show that is still in force, and although their priority is driving, does not rule out return to music in a few years with some soul disc that reflects your personal style more, meanwhile the musical theater and interpret songs for Disney have kept her singing career.

-She participated the weekly "Estilo DF" on E!
-Entertainment Television, also participates in reuniting with her former fellow of La Academia for its tenth anniversary.
-In this year is expected to launch its own line of jewelry in silver, which penetrates as a designer and entrepreneur.

 Early life and career

 The daughter of Oscar Guerra and Laura Núñez, María Inés has two siblings, which were named after their parents.
 She has a twin brother, Oscar.
 As a child, she became interested in having a career in the world of entertainment, particularly in acting and singing.
 She participated in several plays, of which the Mexican version of CATS, is most important.
 María Inés has not set aside education because of this, however, and completed high school in the late '90s.
 For college, she attended the Monterrey Institute of Technology and Higher Education (in Spanish: Instituto Tecnológico y de Estudios Superiores de Monterrey, ITESM), one of the most prestigious and renowned colleges in Mexico and Latin America, where she majored in architecture.